lone-cloud/next-deploy/README.md

 The most important configuration option in the example above is `stage`.
 It will allow for the deployment state to be persisted in S3 and it will be synced with the locale state at the start of every build.

-While implementing CI/CD in your project, consider following the [latest Next.js guidelines for storing](#https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables) and loading the environment variables in `.env*` files.
+While implementing CI/CD in your project, consider following the [latest Next.js guidelines for storing](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables) and loading the environment variables in `.env*` files.

+## Examples

+Check out the two examples for AWS and GitHub in the [examples folder](/examples) to get a sense of what the implementation will entail and how it will run when deployed.